eldarulanov/signal_project/README.md

   ## UML MODELS

   - I added a UML model of the generators, and a documentation .txt file.
 It is in the path of signal_project/uml_models
+  - I added UML models for the state and sequence diagram.
+Documentation can be found in the folder of UML models as well.